xaolanx/hjem-rum/docs/CONTRIBUTING.md

 First, the file is only written if any of the options to write to the file are set. `optionalString` is then used to compile each option's results in an optimized and clean way.

-### Extending Lib
+### Extending Lib<a name="extending-lib"></a>

 Rather than having functions scattered throughout the module collection, we would rather keep our directories organized and purposeful.
 Therefore, all custom functions should go into our extended lib, found at `modules/lib/`.

 The most common functions that might be created are a `generator` and `type` pair.
-The former should be prefixed with "to" to maintain style and describe their function: conversion *to* other formats.
+The former should be prefixed with "to" to maintain style and describe their function: conversion _to_ other formats.
 For example, `toNcmpcppSettings` is the function that converts to the format required for ncmpcpp settings.

 Likewise, types should be suffixed with "Type" to maintain style and describe their function.
 For example, `hyprType` describes the type used in `settings` converted to hyprlang.